VedantR3907/Simple-Chatbot-with-Ollama-Llama3.1/README.md

 # Simple-Chatbot-with-Ollama-Llama3.1

 Chatbot with Ollama Llama3.1 model.
-With a proper backend file strucutre for the project
+With a proper backend file strucutre for the project.